Lemmah/FunTools/README.md

 # FunTools
-Personal CLI Tools written in Python just for fun!
+Personal CLI Tools just for fun and more productivity!